knela96/Police-Station-Simulator/README.md

 # Gameloop:

+## Objective
+Your objective is to set free 5 criminals without letting escape more than 2, if you accomplish the objective you will gain satisfaction and win the game, but is escapes more than 2 you will lose instantly.

 ## DAY (2 minutes)
+### Citizens
 - Citizen enters the police station
 - Citizen gives you notification

+### Police
-- The player asigns a police to the case
+- The policemen go to desk to investigate a case
-	- Case can be harder needing more policemen or time to be completed, cases that involve criminal require more resources but give more results.
+	- Case can be harder needing more time to be completed.
-	- Cases have a timer to assign a policemen.

 - Policemen starts the case and becomes unavailable
-- Policemen ends the case and returns to available police, the player gains money and satisfaction.
+- Policemen ends the case and returns to available police, the player gains money.

-- If the policemen gets a criminal(criminals have levels) it goes to a cell
+- If the policemen gets a criminal it goes to a cell

-	- The criminal can try to scape
+### Criminals
-- After the criminals spent a period of time in the cell they are moved outside the station by a policemen
+- After the criminals spent a period of time in the cell they are set free by a policemen

-- Every 24 hours the player will have to pay salaries for each police in the station.
-- If the satisfaction reaches 0 or if you have negative money it will be game over.

 ## NIGHT (2 minutes)

+### Citizens
 - Citizen leave the station

-- Policemen have to be assigned to random emergency cases
+### Police
+- Some Policemen will leave the station.
-- 2 Policemen in the police station light up their torchlights and make rounds around keeping watch for scaped criminals
+- 3 Policemen in the police station light up their torchlights and make rounds around keeping watch for scaped criminals

+### Criminals
 - Criminals scape.
-If the number of policemen are enough to capture the criminal after a short period of time the crimnal will go back to the cell, if the criminal arrives at the door and opens it (Opening the door lasts a short period of time) it will scape.
+If the policemen have enough live to capture the criminal, the criminal will go back to the cell.
+- If the criminal arrives at the door, he will escape and you will lose satisfaction.